quidphp/base/README.md

 ## Testing
 **Quid\Base** testsuite can be runned by creating a new [Quid\Project](https://github.com/quidphp/project).
 All tests and assertions are part of the [Quid\Test](https://github.com/quidphp/test) repository.

+## Comments
+**Quid\Base** code is commented and all methods are explained.
+However note that the comments are currently in French.
+This may get translated in the future.

 ## Convention
 **Quid\Base** is built on the following conventions:
 - *Filename*: Traits filenames start with an underscore (_).